 - Making our Christmas gift list, and shopping for them.
 (Thinking of others, budgeting)

-- Baking and cooking. (reading, listening, measuring, math, nutrition)
+- Baking and cooking. (reading, listening, measuring, math, nutrition, life skills)

 - Christmas books that were only out during the holiday season.
 (Reading, listening)

-- During get-togethers and parties the kids were able to spend more time with family and friends.
-(Socialization, manners)
+- Get-togethers and parties enabled the kids to spend more time with family and friends.
+(Socialization, family bonding, manners)

 - Caroling with our homeschool group at nursing homes.
 (Music, socialization, serving others)